REDD Dawn: The Birth Of Forest Carbon

 Rural Development and Reduced Greenhouse Gas Emissions

-Wind-farm technology, however, wasn’t what it is today, so Sant asked the World Resources Institute (WRI) if there was a way to offset his emissions by reducing them somewhere else – a radical concept at the time.
+Wind-farm technology, however, wasn’t what it is today, and an AES executive named Sheryl Sturges asked the World Resources Institute (WRI) if there was a way to offset the company’s emissions by reducing them somewhere else – a radical concept at the time.
 WRI picked up Dyson’s idea – which other scientists had since moved forward – and suggested he plant trees across the United States.
 That quest found its way to Paul Faeth, an agricultural engineer with the International Institute for Environment and Development (IIED), which was in the process of merging into WRI.

 Faeth knew of Mi Cuenca’s plight, and he proposed killing two birds with one stone: by planting trees in Guatemala, he said, AES could help both the environment and the rural poor.